Roshgar/MobileHybride/README.md

 # Functionalities

 ### Register
-To access any part of the application you need to have an account
+To access any part of the application you need to have an account.
 ### Log in
-To access any part of the application you need to be logged in
+To access any part of the application you need to be logged in.
 ### Home Page
-On the home page you have 4 buttons:<br/>
+On the home page you have a map and 4 buttons:<br/>
+-Locations (to list each location people added and are going to)<br/>
+-User Profile (to change your account level, user name or log out)<br/>
+-Add Marker (to add a location and required informations for people who want to join you for a raid)<br/>
+-Center (to center the map on your location)
 ### User Page
 On the user profile page, the user can modify his userName and level in case the information needs to be updated.
 ### Locations